heatherleaf/subtts-mac/README.md

 License
 -------

-SubTTS is open-source and released under GNU General Public License, version 3.0 or above.
+SubTTS is open-source and released dual licensed under the BSD license and the GNU General Public License, version 3.0 or above.

 Windows/Linux version
 ---------------------